 Mega Millions Lottery currently plays in 44 jurisdictions within the USA.
 To date, Mega Millions has awarded seven big jackpot wins of over $300 Million each.

 On March 30th, 2012, the Mega Millions Lottery jackpot reached a record-breaking $656 Million.
-This lottery jackpot is the record amount for a lottery payout and was shared by three winning tickets, one each from Kansas (unclaimed), Illinois and Maryland.
+The lottery jackpot is the record amount for a lottery payout and was shared by three winning tickets, one each from Kansas (unclaimed), Illinois and Maryland.